johnnycodes69/Crypto-Sentiment-Dashboard/README.md

 # Crypto-Sentiment-Dashboard
 A Python utility to scrape content, and visualize sentiment, on a given keyword (user defined).
-We now look at sources that are not Twitter, and these are selectable by the user, so the name may have been short sighted......
+Currently interfaces with CryptoPanic and planned interface additions include Coindesk and Altcoin Buzz.
+The original intent was to include Twitter and Reddit but their APIs are not fun